Taking the guess work out of health and wellness.

 Insights Discovered

+After completing my user interviews I was surprised from the insights I received.
 My initial hypothesis was that most users when it came to working out desired to track their diet alongside exercise for a more fully realized experience.
 My user research not only proved this to be incorrect but also let me know that they fully understood the importance of both in tandem but it just wasn’t that important to them.
 Keeping this in mind I was able to sift out preferred learning methods and core user frustrations when it came to learning new exercises and recipes.

 Interview 1